 Love Scandi, minimalist design?
 You'll like the Metal Silhouette Tree, £60, from Cox & Cox.
 Perfectly understated, but still very recognisably Christmassy.
 (Sold without baubles.)

-2. Cheer up your exterior with an LED tree
+23. Cheer up your exterior with an LED tree

 Another lovely Christmas tree alternative, the Warm White LED Fairybell Outdoor Christmas from Lights4fun is both elegant and cheerful, thanks to the warm LED lights.
 Looks like there could be a tree under there right?
 Stick it by the front door, in the back garden – or bring it inside for a contemporary Christmas look.

-3. Stack crates in the shape of a tree
+24. Stack crates in the shape of a tree

-5. Draw your tree on a blackboard
+26. Draw your tree on a blackboard

-Forget buying stuff and have fun drawing your tree with your kids!
-If your children's room has a blackboard and some chalk, you're basically sorted.
+Forget buying a new tree and have fun drawing one with your kids!
+If your children's room has a blackboard and some chalk – you're basically sorted.
 Just add Christmas decs.
 This kid's room has been decorated with Christmas goodies from Homesense.

-6. Use neon lights as a festive alternative
+27. Use neon lights as a festive alternative

 It's not all about fairy lights; why not edge it up a bit and go for neon lights instead?
 We love these neon hanging lights from John Lewis (just ignore that there is an actual Christmas tree in the corner and focus on how cool just a collection of neon lights would like as a Christmas tree alternative).

-8. Go for a paper Christmas tree
+28. Go for a paper Christmas tree

-You can get them in Christmas tree shapes too!
+You can get them in Christmas tree shapes too.
 Why not (instead of a Christmas tree or as well as) create a feature with loads of paper decs in different shapes and sizes?
 This lovely lot are all from Paper Dreams.

-9. Decorate some branches as a Christmas tree alternative
+29. Decorate some branches as a Christmas tree alternative

 It's a classic, easy go-to.
 Just grab some twigs from the garden and festive them up with some baubles.
 If you have the time you could spray paint your twigs – we love these frosty white ones from Bloom & Wild.

-10. Make a wall sticker Christmas tree
+30. Make a wall sticker Christmas tree

 Want to get a bit creative?
 All you need is some double-sided sticky tape and your favourite decorations (obviously not glass ones, as they won't stick).
 This tree-shaped Christmas ensemble has been created by MYK Berlin.